 A trust is created whenever someone gives a gift to an intermediary, called the trustee, for later delivery to a beneficiary.
 Since no specific terms are required to create a trust, there must be a clear intent to create a trust.
 Sometimes there is a question of whether the creation of a trust was intended, but the use of such terms as trust or referring to the intermediary as a trustee is a strong indication that the creation of a trust was intended.

 However, precatory words are not sufficient to establish a trust, but express only a wish, hope, or other entreaty to do something.
 For instance, you give money to your son and say that you hope that he uses the money for your granddaughter's education.
-Often, such a gift is called a precatory trust, but, legally, is not considered to be trust but a direct gift to the purported trustee.
+Often, such a gift is called a precatory trust, but, legally, is not considered trust but a direct gift to the purported trustee.
 The intended beneficiary has no property interest in the gift and the trustee can keep the gift if he pleases.
-A trust may be created, however, in spite of precatory words if there is other evidence that clearly establishes intent.
+A trust may be created, however, in spite of precatory words if other evidence clearly establishes intent.
 Greer vs. Bruck, Iowa (2004)

 However, if the donee relied upon the gift to her detriment, such as performing services for the donor in exchange for the gift, then courts may impose a constructive trust to prevent the unjust enrichment of the donor, by forcing the donor to give the gift.
-In some jurisdictions, a constructive trust may be imposed to transfer a failed gift to the donee if the donee is a descendent of the donor.
+In some jurisdictions, a constructive trust may be imposed to transfer a failed gift to the donee if the donee is a descendant of the donor.

 A Trust is Created when it Receives Funding — Deed and Declaration of Trust